-- "2-0 seedling" means a seedling that is 2 years old having been grown in a seedling bed outdoors.
-These seedlings have no soil on their roots when they are transplanted. - "Critical root zone" means the area in which the tree's roots are located.
-This root zone is generally the area surrounding a tree at a distance which is generally equal to one foot for every d.b.h inch of tree. - "Culturally modified trees" means any tree that has been cut into and scarred by humans. - "Defensible space" as defined in the International Wildland-Urban Interface Code 2021 (IWUIC 2021) Section 202 as adopted in WAC 51-55-0500.
+"2-0 seedling" means a seedling that is 2 years old having been grown in a seedling bed outdoors.
+These seedlings have no soil on their roots when they are transplanted.

+"Critical root zone" means the area in which the tree's roots are located.
+This root zone is "Culturally modified trees" means any tree that has been cut into and scarred by humans.

+"Defensible space" as defined in the International Will and the International Will and the International Will are the In generally the area surrounding a tree at a distance which is generally equal to one foot for

+(IWUIC 2021) Section 202 as adopted in WAC 51-55-0500.

 - "Diameter breast height (DBH).
 The outside bark diameter at breast height.
 Breast height is defined as 4.5 feet (1.37m) above the forest floor on the uphill side of the tree.
 For the purposes of determining breast height, the forest floor includes the duff layer that may be present, but does not include unincorporated woody debris that may rise above the ground line. - "Forest Inventory" means a document which uses a vegetation survey used by qualified foresters to identify the age, size and species of trees and other plants in a forest. - "Forest Management Plan" means a document which determines timing and extent of management activities to increase health or growth goals for a particular group of trees. - "Heritage Trees" means any tree over 40 inches DBH or those which are historically or culturally significant at any size and are identified in a list managed by recognized community groups. - "Landmark trees" any trees over 24 inches DBH with the exception of the following species which are classified as landmark trees at different sizes: - 1.
 Cascara over 8" - 2.
 Madrone over 8", - 3.
-Pacific Yew over 8", - 4.
+Pacific Yew over 8". - 4.
 Lodge pole or shore pine over 12" - 5.
 Vine maple over 12". - "Mature tree" means a tree close to maximum height, can produce seeds or fruit, and exhibiting reduced shoot elongation. - "Mature tree canopy" means the expected size of a tree's canopy when it reaches maturity. - "Minimum tree unit density" means the least tree units that are required on an acre of land. - "Replacement seedlings" means seedlings of no less than type 2-0 or 2 years old with bare roots that are used to reforest a site after development has occurred. - "Significant Trees" means any tree between 6 inches and 24 inches DBH. - "Thinning" means to reduce amount of vegetation in a given space. - "Timber Cruise" means a vegetation survey used by commercial qualified foresters to determine the volume of standing timber in a forest. - "Tree conservation plan" is a document that provides information about the trees that are planned for removal and those that are planned for retention. - "Tree units" is a value assigned to categories of trees based on size and relative ecological value.